Dog-friendly Guide to Palm Springs

 Restaurants we enjoyed that were downtown were Boozehounds, 1501 Uptown Gastropub, Ice Cream and Shop(pe), and Tac/Quila (get the churro ice cream sandwich).

-Besides shopping and eating your way around downtown, you can also spot some unique art displays scattered around the area, like the larger than life PS ❤️ You and Marilyn Monroe sculptures pictured above.
+Besides shopping and eating your way around downtown, you can also spot some unique art displays scattered around the area, like the larger-than-life PS ❤️ You and Marilyn Monroe sculptures pictured above.
 If you have the time you can use this guide to find them all.

 Pose in front of the greetings from palm springs mural at the visitor center